 Looking for what to serve for a gluten-free Thanksgiving dinner?
-These easy recipes, from pies, sides, stuffing, gravy, rolls, desserts, and more, are guaranteed to be enjoyed by all.
+These easy recipes, from gluten-free sides, stuffing, pies, gravy, rolls, desserts, and more, are guaranteed to be enjoyed by all.
 Here you learn which classic holiday dishes are naturally gluten-free, plus bonus allergy-friendly recipes to please all guests.

 No longer does Thanksgiving dinner have to be a frustrating, disappointing experience.
 Not only do these gluten-free Thanksgiving recipes taste exactly like the versions you grew up, but they are easy with guaranteed results!